TritonDataCenter/sdc-headnode/README.md

 Images may also be obtained from a local directory using the `"bits-dir"` source.
-This is primarily used by MG when building headnode images under automation, where MG assembles the build artifacts in a local directory structure.
+This is primarily used by MG when building headnode images under automation, where MG assembles the build artefacts in a local directory structure.
 If `"bits-dir"` is used, either through `"source"` for a specific zone or via the `"override-all-sources"` top-level key, the `BITS_DIR` environment variable must contain the path of a MG-style bits directory.
 See